 This MSc is a conversion course which provides Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

 GBC is a prerequisite for many BPS-accredited postgraduate and doctoral programmes which lead to full Chartered Psychologist status.

 In the latest Postgraduate Taught Experience Survey, 90% of the Department of Education's respondents agreed that 'staff are good at explaining things' and 92% agreed that 'staff are enthusiastic about what they are teaching' (PTES 2018)

 This course will develop your understanding, knowledge and skills in a variety of theoretical and applied approaches to psychology and educational psychology.

 You'll study compulsory modules to equip you with foundational knowledge of topics such as cognitive development, neuropsychology, differential psychology and psychology in society.
-In your second term you'll choose an optional module to develop a specialism or explore a new avenue of learning.
+In your second term you'll choose an option module to develop a specialism or explore a new avenue of learning.